 THREE CORE PILLARS OF MY RESEARCH

-1. HCI and HMC: Mutual Shaping Between AI and Humans
+1. HMC: Mutual Shaping Between AI and Humans

 -

-The first line of my research investigates how individuals perceive AI technologies as communicative entities and the influence of these perceptions on their interactions with AI.
+The first line of my research examines how individuals perceive AI technologies as communicative entities and how these perceptions shape their interactions with AI.

 -

-Whether it is socially oriented interactions with embodied AI like social robots or interactions with disembodied AI such as voice assistants and virtual tutors, my research seek to understand the mutual shaping of relations between humans and AI, and to uncover the shared attributes and unique aspects of human-AI interactions across diverse contexts.
+Across socially oriented encounters with embodied agents, such as social robots, and interactions with disembodied systems, such as voice assistants and virtual tutors, my work seeks to understand the mutual shaping of relationships between humans and AI.
+I aim to identify both the shared dynamics and the unique characteristics that define human–AI interactions across diverse contexts.

 2. Virtually Influential: